vtexdocs/help-center-content/docs/tutorials/en/vtex-pick-and-pack-mobile.md

 1. Under Packing, click the order you want to pack.
 2. Click the <i class="fas fa-plus"></i> button of the product you want to add to the package, or click <i class="fas fa-box"></i> to pack all products at once.
-<div class="alert alert-warning"> If you choose to pack all the order items, the remaining unpacked products will automatically be listed in a new package.</div>
+>⚠️ If you choose to pack all the order items, the remaining unpacked products will automatically be listed in a new package.
 3. Select an existing package or add a new one by clicking `+ Create Package`.
 4. Select the package type you want to add.
 5. Select the number of units of this product you want to add to that package.